ouya/docs/forge_tv.md

 ## Step 2.
 Fix Button Images

 [Button images](https://github.com/ouya/docs/blob/master/ouya-everywhere.md#controller-images) vary on each device.
-Games should use the `OE API` to get the correct button images at run-time.
+Games should use [`OUYA-Everywhere`](ouya-everywhere.md) to get the correct button images at run-time.
 The submission review process checks to see that the correct button images are used.

 ![Button images](forge_tv/image_1.png)